duplocloud/duploctl/README.md

 ## Usage

-This project may bes used as a cli or as a python module in your own unique script.
+Use ```duploctl``` as a CLI or as a standalone Python module called by your custom script.

 ### Configuration

-The following inputs are global:
+Use the following syntax for these global arguments:
 | Arg | Env Var | Description | Default | Required |
 | --- | --- | --- | --- | --- |
 | --host, -H | DUPLO_HOST | The host to connect to |  | Yes |